-While minimax optimality can be easily achieved with very simple strategies (like the maximum-diameter one), instance optimality requires careful algorithmic design.
-Our coverage-based strategies are built around the idea of ``uniformly'' exploring the whole MDP, while using an elimination strategy to ensure that no $(s,a,h)$ is sampled much more than what the lower bound prescribes.
-Notably, our sampling rules are all very simple, while exiting PAC RL algorithms with instance-dependent complexity are all quite involved \citep{wagenmaker21IDPAC,al2021navigating}.
-Computationally, all our sampling rules require solving one dynamic program per episode except for the maximum-coverage one, which precomputes a policy cover at the beginning of each period and is thus the most efficient.
-The bottleneck is the elimination rule, which requires $O(N^2)$ per-episode time complexity.
-However, we note that eliminations could be checked rarely (e.g., even at exponentially-separated times) without significantly compromising the sample complexity guarantees.
-Finally, the adaptive maximum-coverage sampling rule naturally extends to stochastic MDPs, e.g., by doing optimistic planning on an MDP with a reward function equal to $1$ for under-sampled triplets and $0$ for the others.
+While minimax optimality can be easily achieved with very simple strategies (like max-diameter or BPI-UCRL), instance optimality requires careful algorithmic design.
+Our coverage-based strategy is built around the idea of ``uniformly'' exploring the whole MDP, while using an elimination strategy to ensure that no $(s,a,h)$ is sampled much more than what the lower bound prescribes.
+Notably, this sampling rule is very simple, while exiting PAC RL algorithms with instance-dependent complexity are all quite involved \citep{wagenmaker21IDPAC,al2021navigating}.
+Moreover, max-coverage sampling naturally extends to stochastic MDPs, e.g., by doing optimistic planning on an MDP with a reward function equal to $1$ for under-sampled triplets and $0$ for the others.
 Finally, in our experiments on random instances, we observed that max-diameter is often comparable or better than max-coverage.
 We leave as future work to investigate whether the latter is also provably near instance-optimal.